o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/previewing-behavior.md

 ---
+linkTitle: Previewing canvas behavior
 description: ' Use Open 3D Engine UI Editor Preview to visualize how the animations and elements in your game UI canvas will perform at different resolutions. '
 title: Previewing Canvas Behavior
+weight: 240
 ---

 In **UI Editor** **Preview**, the UI elements in your canvas perform as they would when the game is running.